 Good questions to ask yourself

-Are you trying to reach your goal at the 50 percent effort level?
-Are you giving 75 percent of your effort toward your goal or have you made the decision to give 100 percent effort to your goal with the time you have available?
+Are you trying to reach your goal at the 50 percent level?
+Are you giving 75 percent toward your goal or have you made the decision to give 100 percent effort to your goal with the time you have available?

-Many people say they want a goal but few are willing to give it their all when going after an important goal.
-Actions always speak louder than words when it comes to reaching important goals.
+Many people say they want to reach their goal but few are willing to give it their all.
+Actions always speak louder than words when it comes to reaching important life goals and dreams.

 The phrase “All give some, some give all” is still as valid today as it was decades ago.
-When you give it your all, you can look back with no regrets.
+When you give it your all, you look back in the rear view mirror with no regrets.

 From Amazon.com: "Tony Volpentest, a four-time Gold Medalist and five-time World Champion sprinter, carried the Olympic flame at the 1996 Olympics).
 He's won numerous honors including the International Olympic Committee President's Disabled Athletes Award, the United States Olympic Committee Athlete of the Year, Sports Star of the Year and was the National Spokesman for Shriner's Hospitals.
-He's been featured on CNN and Sports Illustrated, and now works with others pursuing Gold, and speaks to audiences around th.e world".
+He's been featured on CNN, CBS, Sports Illustrated, and other national and world media.